Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Related Work

 \subsection{Recurrent Neural Networks}

 Previous studies have trained customized ASR models to transcribe aphasic speech, subsequently deriving acoustic and transcription-based features to estimate aphasia severity \cite{le_2018,Qin_2020}.
-Le and colleagues\cite{le_2018} utilized a Bidirectional Long-Short Memory-Recurrent Neural Network (BLSTM-RNN) model trained on acoustic features of aphasic speech derived from the AphasiaBank dataset \cite{Macwhinney_2011} and frame-level senone and monophone labels, obtained through a Hidden Markov Model-Gaussian Mixture Model (HMM-GMM) system, to produce speech transcriptions.
-Similarly, Qin and colleagues\cite{Qin_2020} utilized a Time-Delay Neural Network combined with a Bidirectional Long-Short Term Memory (TDNN-BLSTM) model to transcribe Cantonese aphasic speech.
+Le and colleagues \cite{le_2018} utilized a Bidirectional Long-Short Memory-Recurrent Neural Network (BLSTM-RNN) model trained on acoustic features of aphasic speech derived from the AphasiaBank dataset \cite{Macwhinney_2011} and frame-level senone and monophone labels, obtained through a Hidden Markov Model-Gaussian Mixture Model (HMM-GMM) system, to produce speech transcriptions.
+Similarly, Qin and colleagues \cite{Qin_2020} utilized a Time-Delay Neural Network combined with a Bidirectional Long-Short Term Memory (TDNN-BLSTM) model to transcribe Cantonese aphasic speech.
 The model was trained on acoustic features derived from healthy speech and HMM-GMM-derived triphone target labels \cite{Qin_2020}.
-The ASR transcriptions were used to extract features based on text alone \cite{le_2018}, or in combination with audio features \cite{Qin_2020} to estimate aphasia severity by regression.
-While the above studies reached promising accuracy, the employed ASR systems had complex architectures, which required a multi-step training process, limiting global optimization \cite{Wang_2019}.
-Additionally, these models were based on variants of RNN architectures, which are constrained in modeling long-range dependencies compared to Transformers \cite{Bai_2021}.
+The ASR transcriptions were used to extract features based on text alone \cite{le_2018} or in combination with audio features \cite{Qin_2020} for downstream estimation of aphasia severity by regression.
+While the above studies reached promising accuracy, the complex architectures of employed ASR systems required a multi-step training process, limiting global optimization \cite{Wang_2019}.
+Moreover, the models were based on RNN variants, which are less effective than Transformers in modeling long-range dependencies \cite{Bai_2021}.